djon3s/magnet_watch/README.md

 instructions
 ------------
 1. take the settings.py.example file and rename to settings.py
-2. edit settings.py to include the to watch, the that will be watched by a torrent client, and your working directory
+2. edit settings.py to include the page to watch, the dir that will be watched by a torrent client, and your working directory
 3. run from crontab